Welcome to the Lee Caplin School of Journalism & Media Fall 2023 semester!

 You will be hearing from me over the next year letting you know about the exciting opportunities we have planned.
 Look for messages from us via your FIU e-mail.
-Our department website has many resources that will help you.
+Our school website has many resources that will help you.
 Find internship and job opportunities on Handshake, FIU’s internship database.
 You will also find resources available to make your academic journey a success, including information about advising and student groups like The Society of Professional Journalists and the National Association of Hispanic Journalists.
-Visit the FIU Scholarships site for more information on various scholarship opportunities.
+Visit the Scholarships site for more information on various scholarship opportunities.

 Susan Jacobson, Ph.D.